chbrown/pybtex/docs/src/index.rst

 BibTeX styles work fine with Pybtex, although there are still some minor issues.
-Nevetherless, we are going to achieve 100% compatibility before releasing version 1.0.
+Nevertheless, we are going to achieve 100% compatibility before releasing version 1.0.

 If something does not work for you, just let us know.